Board of Directors and The PhD Project Team

 Sabrina White is the vice president of school and industry engagement for GMAC.
 In this role, she drives value to business school leaders through conferences and convening, partnerships and industry research.
 White has been at the forefront of GMAC’s efforts to champion diversity in graduate management education, helping more women and underrepresented minorities pursue a graduate business degree.
 She has worked in the higher education field for more than 25 years and held leadership roles at the University of Maryland and Bowling Green State University.
 White earned a Master of Business Administration degree with a concentration in organizational development and training from Bowling Green.

-Jen Wyne is the Executive Director of Human Resources for Moss Adams LLP.
-As the leader of the people strategy and function she is accelerating the firm’s continuing transformation through a passion for mindful leadership, a strong belief in peoples’ ability to grow and develop and innovation.
-Since graduating from the University of Notre Dame in 1991 with a BBA in Accounting, she has worked in professional services for Arthur Andersen, KPMG and Moss Adams.
-Jen has extensive experience across the people function including talent strategy and business alignment, talent acquisition, career management, learning & development and total rewards.
-She feels strongly that by investing in people and their potential an organization can cultivate an environment of possibility, creativity, excellence and authenticity.
+Jen Wyne is the Chief Talent Officer (CTO) for Moss Adams LLP.
+As a member of the Senior Leadership Team and leader of the people strategy and function, she is accelerating the firm’s continuing transformation through a passion for mindful leadership, a strong belief in peoples’ ability to grow and develop, and innovation.
+Since graduating from the University of Notre Dame with a BBA in Accounting, she has over thirty years of experience working in professional services for Arthur Andersen, KPMG, and Moss Adams.
+Jen has extensive experience across the people function including talent strategy and business alignment, talent acquisition, talent management, and change management.
+She feels strongly that by investing in people and their potential, an organization can cultivate an environment of possibility, creativity, excellence, and authenticity.

 The PhD Project Team